giacecco/make-your-own-toilet-paper/README.md

 4. wait for the glue to dry, and
 5. apply to the relevant body parts.

+Save trees, and consider re-using paper that was already printed, such as old bills you paid and don't need to keep for your record :-)

 # For contributors
 You are welcome to submit pull request for alternative paper formats, or decorated versions.
 Please ensure that you have the rights to use any imagery.